Daniel-Mietchen/events/FORCE-2018.md

 ## Scholia

 ## DoesItFart?
-A case study in research communication
+A case study in communicating research